HankerZheng/Basic-Calculator-for-Queueing-Theory/README.md

 # Basic Calculator for Queueing Theory
-This repository implements the calculation for 2 types of queues in the Queue Theory, namely, the M/M/c Queue and the M/M/c/c Queue.
+This repository implements the calculation for 2 types of queues in the Queue Theory, namely, the M/M/c Queue and the M/M/c/c Queue, based on Erlang-B model and Erlang-C model.

 The `.py` files contain the efficient way to initialize the queue and some methods to get the performance of the queue.